Please ensure Javascript is enabled for purposes of website accessibility

 Gardener Parent Overview

-The Gardener Parent results in co-creating respect, and trust.
+The Gardener's Parent results in co-creating respect and trust.
 They provide a protective space to explore.
 Being a gardener is about creating a richly diverse and dynamic ecosystem.
 A farmer or anyone who gardens or cultivates plants becomes attuned to each plant's individual needs.

 Yoda, from Star Wars, is a gardener.
-Yoda sits back, watches Luke struggle, and points out Lukes's blind spots without taking control, without shame.
+Yoda sits back, watches Luke struggle, and points out Luke's blind spots without taking control, without shame.
 Yoda shares his wisdom and allows Luke to make his own decisions.
-Yoda has his inner trust, faith, and knowing, and he invites Luke to come on the journey with him.
+Yoda has inner trust, faith, and knowledge, and he invites Luke to come on the journey with him.

 A final question, where would you like to adjust, where would you like to strengthen, or where would you like to deepen the relationship with yourself and with your children?

 My mission in life is to help parents feel supported and empowered doing this work.
-My Facebook community, programs, and book club help parents work through awareness, education, and practice phases.
+Start working on your C.L.E.A.R.
+Parenting Today.